GIScience/climate-action-land-consumption/README.md

 The `OperatorBlueprint` in [plugin.py](plugin_blueprint/plugin.py).
 Refactor-rename this class with reasonable names related to your idea.

-**Make these changes your first merge request** and add your CA-team contact as reviewer.
+**Make these changes your first MR** and add your CA-team contact as reviewer.

 ### Functionality